When was Telemedicine Invented? History of Telemedicine

 The telemedicine is said to be developed by combining audio and video with real-time data transfer that can be used to provide consultations, continuous monitoring, and various instructions.
 The start of advanced Telemedicine, as we can paraphrase it today, took place, on the other hand, in the 1960s, which was characterized by great innovations in the area of transmission of medical information, like x-rays and video.

-The first case of using this platform in 1959 was again by University of Nebraska personals who were able to deliver medical services using video communication.
+The first case of using this platform in 1959 was again by University of Nebraska personnel who were able to deliver medical services using video communication.
 This made it possible to grasp the outcome of the brain examination over the air and to break through the communication barrier among the participants in this domain later, for the first time.

-The idea of telemedicine solutions in hospital setting can be marked as one of the revolutionizing factors through a pioneering space technology project, known as Space Technology Applied to Rural Papago Advanced Health Care (STARPAHC).
+The idea of telemedicine solutions in hospital settings can be marked as one of the revolutionizing factors through a pioneering space technology project, known as Space Technology Applied to Rural Papago Advanced Health Care (STARPAHC).
 The innovative project projected a consortium of healthcare practitioners to provide the astronauts during its Apollo Missions.
 The Native Americans from the Papago Reservation in Arizona, and onwards, were the recipients of Telemedicine services that employed the same cutting-edge technology used by astronauts during space missions.

 The STARPHAC project, thus, is considered as the beginning of a movement of Telemedicine that kept on giving flame to the community for years ahead.
 Hospitals, medical centers, research institutes; all of them have been prompt to contribute to the field, building up revolutionary and bold projects which led to a very fast ,fickle development of Telemedicine.